Kurzydlak/Portfolio/README.md

 **Manual Tester - Cherry IT**

+03.2023 - 04.2023

+The project was with the help of Postman.

+Scope of work:

+- Explore a trello documentation and install other tools
+- Getting acquainted with the topic of Methods and REST.
+- Independent determination of the scope of tests for the next 2 weeks.
+- Creating custom collections.
+- Setting up a repository, working with branches.
+- Exporting collections to GitHub.
+- For those interested, there was also a review of bug reporting and writing test cases.

+**Manual Tester - Cherry IT**

 10.2022 - 12.2022

 Project based on the trello board and it's oriented for finding defects and reporting defects by developer tools.